Harold G. White: Other works

+Together with retired Johnson Space Center employee Richard Juday, White invented the "White-Juday warp field interferometer", which uses a laser beam, a beamsplitter, and a charge-coupled device camera to detect whether a test device warps spacetime.

 Awards

 In 2006, White was awarded the NASA Exceptional Achievement Medal by the NASA administrator for his role in getting the Thermal Protection System robotic inspection tools built, delivered, and certified during the Space Shuttle's return to flight.
 White has also received the Silver Snoopy Award from the NASA crew office for "his actions in the discovery and disposition of critical damage to the robotic arm prior to the Space Shuttle STS-121 mission."